 Managing wedding costs together

 There are typically three different options when it comes to paying for items for your wedding party.
+These include:

 The third option is generally the most popular with couples as it means you can come to an agreement on what you do and don’t want to contribute to.
 You can also work together on keeping the costs affordable for everyone.